President, Charles Schwab Foundation and Senior Vice President, Charles Schwab & Co., Inc. Chairman of the Board, Schwab Charitable

-Family Finance, Education & Corporate Philanthropy
+Family Finance, Education and Corporate Philanthropy

 Carrie Schwab-Pomerantz, CFP®, is a leading advocate for financial literacy and one of America's most trusted sources for financial advice.
 As leader of Schwab Community Services as well as president of Charles Schwab Foundation, she is devoted to making investing more accessible to the American public, encouraging men and women from all walks of life to take charge of their financial lives.